wp-plugins/formatting-correcter/readme.txt

 == Changelog ==

+= 1.0.4 =
+* BUG: The force analysis were not able to get all id of the post, page
+* NEW : Remove incorrect non breaking space

 = 1.0.3 =
 * NEW : Three dots may be change into ellipses
 * NEW : A force analysis of all articles are available